 Crown lengthening procedure on an upper molar

-It is this part of the treatment that ensures that the results achieved during active treatment are maintained over the years.
-Even if the practitioner has completely eliminated the inflammation during treatment, this does not guarantee that the mouth will remain free of infection over time unless both the patient and the practitioner form a good team and work together to keep the mouth free of active infection.
-It is up to the patient to keep the surface clean and up to the practitioner to remove deposits that accumulate in areas inaccessible to the patient.
+This part of the treatment is what ensures that the results achieved during active treatment are maintained over the years.
+Even if the professional has completely eliminated the inflammation during the treatment, this does not guarantee that the mouth will remain free of infection over time unless both the patient and the professional form a good team and take care of keeping the mouth free of active infections.
+It is up to the patient to keep the superficial part clean and to the professional to eliminate all those deposits that accumulate in areas inaccessible to the patient.

 It is essential to attend these visits as often as indicated by the professional so that the amount of bacteria accumulated over time does not exceed the tolerance limit of the patient's gums, and to maintain good gum care to prevent them from becoming bleeding with good oral hygiene.

-- Periodontal surgery is used to access the infection that is inaccessible from the outside.
+- Periodontal surgery is used to access inaccessible infection from outside.

 - It is also useful for bone regeneration procedures.